CornelisDenhart/php-tail/README.md

 ## Tuning
 * The default update interval is 1 Second.
 Review line 35 in PHPtail.php to change this.
 * If you like to change the name of 'Log.php', adjust line 229 in PHPtail.php accordingly.
+* If you like to change the title of the webpage, adjust line 103 in PHPtail.php accordingly.

 ## Caveats
 * This application uses jQuery by linking directly to google's servers, which is good for performance but might include privacy issues